 Despite our best efforts, the study has some limitations.
 First, the cross-sectional design prevents us from drawing any causal relationships.
 Secondly, the study relied on single-point measurements, which might not represent participants' average levels due to potential biological fluctuations.
+Thirdly, lack of more demographic information.
+This was as a result of limited time because it was a one-day meeting and emphasis of the study was on blood sample analysis to determine their health status.
+This is open for future research.
 Finally, the study was conducted among male medical doctors in Abia State, Nigeria, limiting the generalizability of the findings.